1 Water St

 Bronx, NY 10474

-ICP at THE POINT: Ready to Rise is an exhibition of photographs by students and alumni from the International Center of Photography’s Community Partnership with THE POINT CDC.
+ICP at THE POINT: The Shape of Our Stories is an exhibition of photographs by students from the International Center of Photography’s partnership with THE POINT CDC.

 1 Water St